JO-OLADEJI/alx-low_level_programming/README.md

 - Print all the numbers of base 16 in lowercase, followed by a new line.
 - Print all possible combinations of single-digit numbers seperated by `, ` using `putchar`.
 - Print combinations of 2 digits without repitition.
+- Print combinations of 3 digits without  any repititions.